pleofthegem/learn_pipeline/README.md

 This repo processes IWA Learn abstract files into cleaned PDFs, extracted metadata, and anonymised text exports.

+This assumes that you already have git to clone the repo, and python installed to run the program.

 ## Requirements

 - Python 3.10 or later
 - LibreOffice, for converting `.doc` and `.docx` files to PDF

-On Debian or Ubuntu, install LibreOffice with:
+On Unix like OS, install LibreOffice with:

 ```bash
 sudo apt install libreoffice